No-Needle No-Scalpel Vasectomy

 Vasectomies are covered by most insurances.
 This means that your insurance company has negotiated a discounted rate for you with Pearland Urology.
 Some insurances cover the procedure with no out-of-pocket expense for the patient, while others have a minimal co-pay.
 Every insurance company has different rates.
 We are happy to contact your insurance company on your behalf to get you an estimate of what it will cost for you to have a consultation and a vasectomy.
 Keep in mind that this is only an estimate, and it is provided by your insurance company, not Pearland Urology.

-If you do not have insurance, or your insurance does not cover vasectomies, the cost for the consultation is $335 and the procedure itself is $775.
+If you do not have insurance, or your insurance does not cover vasectomies, the cost for the consultation, if done separately, is $335 and the procedure itself is $775.
+If you choose to do the consultation and vasectomy on the same day, the consultation fee drops to $220, but then both the consultation fee and vasectomy cost will need to be paid in advance and will adhere to our same-day vasectomy deposit policy.

-Once the vasectomy has been done, whether or not it was covered by insurance, there are no further fees for any follow up visits related to the vasectomy or semen analyses.
+Once the vasectomy has been done, whether or not it was covered by insurance, there are no further fees for any follow up visits related to the vasectomy or for your semen checks.

 Dr. Chapman does have a cancellation policy.
 We understand that sometimes life gets in the way of coming in for your procedure.
 We request that you give us 1 weeks' notice so that we can fill your vacant spot on our schedule.